joelouthan/theologic.us/content/posts/prayers/2020-06-27-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 45:1-7
+Cyrus, God's Instrument
+Thus says the LORD to his anointed, to Cyrus, whose right hand I have grasped, to subdue nations before him and to loose the belts of kings, to open doors before him that gates may not be closed:
+“I will go before you
+and level the exalted places,
+I will break in pieces the doors of bronze and cut through the bars of iron,
+I will give you the treasures of darkness and the hoards in secret places, that you may know that it is I, the LORD, the God of Israel, who call you by your name.
+For the sake of my servant Jacob, and Israel my chosen,
+I call you by your name,
+I name you, though you do not know me.
+I am the LORD, and there is no other, besides me there is no God;
+I equip you, though you do not know me, that people may know, from the rising of the sun and from the west, that there is none besides me;
+I am the LORD, and there is no other.
+I form light and create darkness;
+I make well-being and create calamity;
+I am the LORD, who does all these things.
 </pre>
+Lord,

+I ask you to do these things in our nation because you are sovereignly good and wonderful.
+But I ask you to do these things in me.
+Do what you must so that I will always know you are God alone.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

 Heal Ron & Karen